baoziiiii/CryptoProject1/README.md

 + -d decryption

 ### Usage
-The following command will generate a random key(you must use -k to where to output the key) and use it to encrypt plain.txt.
+The following command will generate a random key(you must use -k to specify where to output the key) and use it to encrypt plain.txt.
 The cipher will be auto stored to 'cipher.enc'.
 ```
 python3 encdec_tool.py -e plain.txt -k a.key
 ```